Rice and ricotta…an Italian dynamic duo presented to you in the shape of a pie! Come take a look at this family recipe for Rice Ricotta Easter Pie.

 - Pour into pie plate (over unbaked crust).

-- Bake for 1 hour and 30 minutes until golden or top bounces back when lightly touched.
+- Bake between 1 hour to 1 hour and 30 minutes or until golden and top bounces back when lightly touched.

 - Serve warm or refrigerate.